Universality in polytope phase transitions and message passing algorithms: Introduction and main results

 \subsection{Outline of the paper}

 The paper is organized as follows.
-After some preliminary facts and notations in Section \ref{sec:Notations}, Section \ref{sec:Polynomial} considers the AMP iteration (\ref{eq:AMPGeneralDef}) and proves Theorems \ref{thm:Universality} and \ref{thm:SE}.
+Before delving into the details of the analysis, Section~\ref {sec:Sketch} provides an informal discussion of the main proof ideas for the case $q=1$.
+After some preliminary facts and notations in Section~\ref{sec:Notations}, Section~\ref{sec:Polynomial} considers the AMP iteration (\ref{eq:AMPGeneralDef}) and proves Theorems~\ref{thm:Universality} and~\ref{thm:SE}.
 In order to achieve our goal, we introduce two different iterations whose analysis provides useful intermediate steps.
-We also prove a generalization of Theorem \ref{thm:SE} to estimate functions of messages at two distinct times $\psi(\vx_i^t,\vx_i^{s},Y(i))$.
+We also prove a generalization of Theorem~\ref{thm:SE} to estimate functions of messages at two distinct times $\psi(\vx_i^t,\vx_i^{s},Y(i))$.

-Section \ref{sec:NonSymmetric} proves a generalization of Theorem \ref{thm:SE} to the case of rectangular (non-symmetric) matrices $A$.
+Section~\ref{sec:NonSymmetric} proves a generalization of Theorem~\ref{thm:SE} to the case of rectangular (nonsymmetric) matrices $A$.
 This is achieved by effectively embedding the rectangular matrix, into a larger symmetric matrix and applying our results for symmetric matrices.

-The generalization to rectangular matrices is finally used in Section \ref{sec:Polytope} to prove our result on the universality of polytope neighborliness, Theorem \ref{thm:Polytope}.
+The generalization to rectangular matrices is finally used in Section~\ref{sec:Polytope} to prove our result on the universality of polytope neighborliness, Theorem~\ref{thm:Polytope}.
 This is done via a correspondence with compressed sensing reconstruction established in \cite{Donoho2005b}, and a sharp analysis of an AMP iteration that solves this reconstruction problem.